EricWiener/husky-navigation2-docker/navigation2/README.md

-This directory contains a working Docker image with ROS2 Foxy and Navigation2 for both Mac OS (with VNC) and all other systems.
+This directory contains a Dockerfile with ROS2 Foxy and Navigation2 for both Mac OS (with VNC) and all other systems.
+It also contains a ROS1 Melodic and Husky Dockerfile for both Mac OS (with VNC) and all other systems.

-### Install

-Make sure you followed the sym-link instructions in the main README.

 ## Mac OS Setup